arorasugandhi/Motor-Imagery-Classification/README.md

 For this project I did a wide literature review and shortlisted three algorithms namely Support Vector Machine(SVM), Random Forest Classifier, Gradient Boost Classifier.
 These algorithms were shortlisted based on their previous result, easy-to-use code, less inference time.

+## Languages Used

+* MATLAB:- It is used to extract the useful values from the EEG dataset and the combine the datased and write it to a CSV file.
+* Python:- It is used to write code for all the ML algorithms for getting the accuracy the achieved.